Reprezent/Taco-Bell-Alert/README.md

 This is my first Go project and a way for me to learn the language.

-The idea is to create a program that will check if the Taco Bell "new items" page has been changed.
+The program will check if the Taco Bell "new items" page has been changed.
 Then, it will alert me.
 This may be through a Slackbot, a Discord bot, or via SMS.
+I am making this because of the pain I felt realizing that the Nacho fries were gone only after entering the store and trying to order them.